SQL Server Data Tools support for 1500 compatibility level

 Calculation groups address the issue of proliferation of measures in complex BI models often caused by common calculations like time-intelligence.
 Analysis Services models are reused throughout large organizations, so they tend to grow in scale and complexity.

 To create a new calculation group for a tabular model in SSDT, go to the Tabular model Explorer and right click the Calculation Groups folder.
-You can then add calculation items and set their expressions in the DAX Editor.
+You can then add calculation items and set their expressions in the DAX Editor.<p">

 Use the Ordinal property to control the ordering of calculation items.
 For this, you need to add a second column and use it as a sort by column, which is set automatically upon creation of the 2nd column.

 Many-to-many (M2M) relationships allow relationships between tables where both columns are non-unique.
 A relationship can be defined between a dimension and fact table at a granularity higher than the key column of the dimension.
-This avoids having to normalize dimension tables and can improve the user experience because the resulting model has a smaller number of tables with logically grouped columns.
+This avoids having to normalise dimension tables and can improve the user experience because the resulting model has a smaller number of tables with logically grouped columns.